VIB-PSB/ksrates/README.md

 #### Installation

-1. Install either [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) (recommended, but see [here](https://ksrates.readthedocs.io/en/latest/installation.html#availability-and-dependencies)) or [Docker](https://docs.docker.com/get-docker/).
+1. Install either [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) (recommended, but see [here](https://ksrates.readthedocs.io/en/latest/installation.html#availability-and-dependencies)) or [Docker](https://docs.docker.com/get-docker/), then pull the container from VIB-PSB Docker Hub.
 The container contains *ksrates* and all other software dependencies, so that nothing else needs to be installed.

-2. Pull the container from the VIB-PSB Docker Hub:

 	For the Apptainer container (recommended):